ravitharun/Data-analysis/README.md

 # Sales Analytics Dashboard (Excel)

-This project is a **Sales Analytics Dashboard** created entirely in **Excel**.
-It allows you to analyze sales data, track revenue, profit, and costs, and visualize insights using Excel charts and functions.
+This project is a **Sales Analytics Dashboard** created entirely in **Microsoft Excel**.
+It allows you to analyze sales data, track revenue, profit, and costs, and visualize insights using **Excel functions and pivot tables**.

 ---